trading psychologyemotional tradingbehavioral finance

 Design the Emotion Out of Your Process

 Willpower is not a system.
-Telling yourself to stay disciplined while a position moves against you in real time has a consistent track record: it does not hold.
+Telling yourself to stay disciplined while a position moves against you has a consistent track record.
+It does not hold.
 The reliable fix is structural.
-Reduce the number of in-the-moment decisions that emotion can intercept.
+Reduce the number of decisions that emotion can intercept while the market is open.

 Rules that replace decisions

-At minimum, your rules need to define: entry criteria, initial stop location, target, and position size.
+At minimum, your rules need to define entry criteria, initial stop location, target and position size.
 The stop does not move once the trade is live.
 Set it as a conditional order immediately after entry.
-A well-placed stop at a key level needs no further attention from you.
+A stop placed at a key technical level needs no further attention from you.
 When price hits it, you are out.
 No negotiation, no second look.

-Add a maximum daily loss rule with teeth.
+Add a maximum daily loss rule that has real consequences.
 When the session P&L hits that number, the platform closes and trading is done for the day.
 This single rule eliminates most revenge trading by removing access to it entirely.

 A pre-trade checklist does not need to be long.
 Three to five binary questions are enough.
 Does this match my defined setup?
 Is the risk-to-reward at or above my minimum?
 Am I entering because the criteria are met, or because I am bored, anxious, or frustrated?
 That last question sounds obvious.
 Answer it honestly before every trade.